-Can Anyone Use a Food Bank?
+Who Can Use a Food Bank in the UK?

 To access food bank services, all you need is a referral from a recognised organisation, which you can easily get from Citizens Advice.
 This is also known as a food bank voucher.